-They may have been unearthed from beneath 15 feet of sand at the head of Uig Bay.
-Or perhaps they were found in a sandbank by a dim-witted farmer who mistook them for elves and promptly fled, only returning to retrieve them at the urging of his braver wife.
+According to Ivory Vikings: The Mystery of the Most Famous Chessmen in the World and the Woman Who Made Them by Nancy Marie Brown, the chessmen may have been unearthed from beneath 15 feet of sand at the head of Uig Bay.
+Or perhaps they were found in a sandbank by a simple farmer who mistook them for elves and promptly fled, only returning to retrieve them at the urging of his braver wife.
 Or perhaps the survivors of a shipwreck buried treasure they salvaged from the wreck but never returned for it.
 Yet another theory places them in the ruins of the House of the Black Women, an abandoned nunnery.

-At the time, the queen was the weakest piece on the board, moving only one space per turn; it wouldn’t be until the late 15th century that the queen began to emerge as the most powerful piece in the game.
+At the time, the queen was the weakest piece on the board, moving only one space per turn; it wasn’t until the late 15th century that the queen began to emerge as the most powerful piece in the game.
 Does that lowly status account for the intense emotion on the queens’ faces, and the position of their hands?
 All eight queens are crowned, seated on thrones, bedecked in elaborate gowns, and hold their right hand to their cheek.
 The emotion behind this distinctive pose has been variously read as grief, despair, patience, calculation, disapproval, or surprise, among others.
 Despite these wildly different interpretations, Brown writes, “everyone can agree that the Lewis queens do not look pleased.
 Though not warrior women, they are women at war.”

 Like the queens, the eight kings sit on thrones, and their faces are equally grim (except for the two young ones, who are a bit eager).
 They have swords across their laps and all but one sport long hair twisted into locks.
 If the pieces do indeed date to the late 12th century, we may be able to identify two of them: Magnus V, crowned in Norway in 1164, and Sverrir (1184–1202), who followed him.